The Locals May Cover Their Arms, Legs, and Hair from Public View During the Day, but Lira to Simits That They’re Watching Chelsea Handler at Midnight

-Carefully not looking at Groom, I thanked both men for their good work and paid the installation fee.
+Carefully not looking at Byron, I thanked both men for their good work and paid the installation fee.
 As they put on their shoes and lit up cigarettes, I marveled at what a classic Turkish experience the afternoon had proven to be: modern doused with traditional; confusion eased by earnestness; wholesome peppered by sensual.

 “Erotik.
 Erotik.
 Erotik.
 Erotik.
 Erotik.”

 And I think we all know the best Erotik is always punctuated by an unexpected Disney.